herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/StyleSystem Implementation Plan.md

 2. Improving the CascadeResolver's specificity calculation for CSS spec compliance
 3. Extending the InheritanceProcessor to handle complex inheritance scenarios
 4. Completing the StylePropertyMapper implementation for all CSS logical properties
+5. Implementing the DomMutationTracker for DOM integration with AngleSharp

 We expect to complete Phase 1 within the next 2-3 weeks, allowing us to move to Phase 2: Advanced Value Computation on schedule.